-George Stretton established a post office and accommodation house in 1872.
-The 1876 Bailliere's Gazetteer listed Browns Plains as "a postal centre of an extensive agricultural and pastoral district" with a population of 30.
-George Stretton's hotel was licensed in 1876.
-The area was described as elevated and broken into hilly ridges of sandstone and carboniferous materials.
-The climate was described as healthy and heavily timbered and the soil light and sandy.
+George Stretton established a post office and accommodation house in 1872 and applied for a licence for it in 1874.
+The 1876 Bailliere's Gazetteer listed Browns Plains as "a postal centre of an extensive agricultural and pastoral district with a population of 30".
+The area was described as elevated, broken into hilly ridges of sandstone and carboniferous materials; heavily timbered with light and sandy soil.
+The climate was considered healthy.

 A provisional school was established in 1878 with Mrs Catherine Haynes as the first teacher.
 This school was financed through subscriptions from local residents.
 A new building was erected by Mans Stjernquist in 1900 at a cost of £110/10.
 This school was closed in 1902 due to low attendance, because of the major drought at the time.

 Prominent early settlers included John Orr who owned the triangular pocket of land between the junction of Middle Road, and the Mount Lindesay Highway.
 George Stretton married Emma Webber and her brother Thomas Webber was later in charge of the Browns Plains Post Office.
 Other prominent settlers included the Ansells, Sideys, Goostreys, Mayes, Cronks and Johnsons.
 Most were timber getters or shingle splitters.